Chart Pattern Research

 Identifying a High-Tight Bull Flag

 To identify a high tight bull flag pattern, investors should look for a sharp price rise followed by two parallel trendlines that form an ascending triangle.
 Generally, the pattern should be visible on intraday and daily charts.
-After identifying the two trendlines, investors can look for a confirmation of a trend reversal by watching for a breakout either above the upper resistance line or below the lower support line.
+After identifying the two trendlines, investors can look for confirmation of a trend reversal by watching for a breakout either above the upper resistance line or below the lower support line.

 If the security price breaks out above the resistance line, it could signal that the security resumed its uptrend, while a break below the support line could signal a downtrend.